Sasanam: Production

+When Mahendran attended film festivals, he met foreigners who requested him to make a film on Tamil Nadu culture instead of taking inspiration from world cinema.
+This led Mahendran to make a film on Nagarathar culture of Karaikudi for which he researched them for three years and the film was an adaptation of the short story of same name written by Gandharvan.
+The film was majorly shot at a house at Kandanur at Karaikudi.

 The film began production in the mid-1990s and Balabharathi composed the music while Lenin and Vijayan were signed on as editors.
 Former State Assembly Speaker and senior AIADMK leader K. Kalimuthu penned a song for the film which was sung by Chithra, Sriram and Sathyanarayana.
 By January 1999, the film was described to be ready for release and Mahendran moved on to work on other projects.

-By 2000, the film was referred to as "delayed, believed dead" by the media, with reporters suggesting that Gouthami's change since signing the film would hinder any chances of release.
+By 2000, the film was referred to as "delayed, believed dead" by the media, with reporters suggesting that changes in Gouthami's physique since signing the film would hinder any chances of completion.
 During production, the film's budget became overrun so Mahendran approached the National Film Development Corporation (NFDC) to take over the financing of the film in 2000.
-To avoid the film being delayed further due to financial problems, the lead actor Arvind Swamy opted against receiving any salary for the film.
+To avoid the film being delayed further due to financial problems, the lead actor Arvind Swamy opted against receiving any salary.
 The film later finally geared up for release in mid-2006 and during the time of release, Arvind Swamy and Gautami had already quit the Tamil film industry, while Ranjitha was semi-retired.